-The Standard is intended to be used by contractors, surveyors and engineers who undertake the actual survey and measurement of the assets (producing ‘as-builts’).
-It will enable a utility organisation or asset manager to specify that this standard must be used when recording the location of new or maintained assets (in contracts for example).
+The Standard is intended to be used by contractors, surveyors and engineers who undertake the actual survey and measurement of the assets (such as producing ‘as-builts’).
+A utility organisation or asset manager can specify that this standard must be used when recording the location of new or maintained assets (in contracts for example).